Legalsuper nabs Rest for interim CIO

 Luke Symons, chief executive of legalsuper, welcomed Lill into his new position, however noted the fund is still on the hunt for a permanent replacement.

-“Andrew joins us in an interim capacity from one of Australia’s largest industry funds whilst we undertake our broader search for a permanent CIO.
+“Andrew joins us in an interim capacity from one of Australia’s largest industry funds while we undertake our broader search for a permanent CIO.
 He brings with him 25 years of exceptional investment experience gained domestically and abroad across industry super and retail investment management,” Symons commented.

 The CEO said Lill will assist in further evolving legalsuper’s strategic investment architecture to support its broader mission of providing its membership with the services and investment performance to enhance their lives in retirement.